Neurogenic arthropathy results from an underlying disorder that affects the nerves, such as diabetes and stroke.

 Sometimes neurogenic arthropathy can be prevented by taking care of the feet and by avoiding injuries.

 Splints or special boots can sometimes help protect vulnerable joints.
+Stabilizing the joints may prevent neurogenic arthropathy in a person at risk.

 Treatment of Neurogenic Arthropathy